asokolsky/RESTing-with-Flask/02.rest/farm/README.md

 As before, farm server is launched using farm start command.

+We added:

-We added  some logging for extra verbosity.
+* some logging for extra verbosity.
 Here is a decent [primer on flask logging](https://www.scalyr.com/blog/getting-started-quickly-with-flask-logging/).

-We also made provisions for serving static content from folder app/static.
+* provisions for serving static content from folder static.

 ## Client